j0r1/XEvRemote/README.md

  - `server.py`: a small websocket server that should run on the same host as the webserver.
 It will listen for connections on port 8081, and the `main.js` file has this port number for the websocket server hardcoded.

-TODO: update info for /dev/uinput method

-Needed to add a udev rule
+   Either takes an X11 display, e.g. `:0`, as argument, or `/dev/uinput`,
+   depending on the input method used.

+### Using /dev/uinput

+On my Slackware system using X11, using the /dev/uinput method works without extra modifications needed.
+On my Raspberry Pi that runs systemd and Wayland, the virtual input device that's added was not recognized immediately because of two issues:

+ - from the systemd-logind source code, it appears that a `"seat"` tag needs to be present
+ - the tag was looked for in a file like `/run/udev/data/+input:input6`, which wasn't created by `udev`.
+Instead only a `c13:69` (13 and 69 are major and minor device numbers) existed in this directory (for which the tag could be successfully added).

+To resolve both of these issues, I added the following udev rule:

     ACTION=="add", SUBSYSTEM=="input", KERNEL=="event*", ATTRS{name}=="XEvRemote virtual keyboard and mouse", TAG+="seat", RUN+="/bin/sh -c '/usr/bin/ln -sf /run/udev/data/c%M:%m /run/udev/data/+input:`/usr/bin/echo %p | /usr/bin/cut -f 5 -d /` > /tmp/virtual_kb_mouse_udev.log '"

-For control by systemd, the device needed to have the tag 'seat'.
-The code was also looking for a file `/run/udev/data/+input:input6`, which didn't exist.
-Instead, only a file c13:69 (using major/minor device number) was created.
-The udev rule gets the right `inputX` name and creats a symlink to the existing device.
-There's got to be a cleaner way to do this, but for now this seems to work.
+This rule gets the right `inputX` name and creates a symlink to the existing device.
+There's got to be a cleaner way to resolve this, but for now this seems to work.